Where It Started

-Dinner suits were first invented by Henry Pool of Savile row in 1886.
-The then Prince of Wales requested that his tailor make him a short tail-coat to be worn at formal dinners.
-He felt that his everyday lounge suits were too informal for such events, while tail-coats he saw as too formal – besides the tails were an awful nuisance whist seated or dancing.
+Dinner suits were first invented by Henry Poole of Savile row in 1886.
+The then Prince of Wales requested that his tailor make him a short tailcoat to be worn to formal dinners.
+He felt that his everyday lounge suits were too casual for such events, while tailcoats he saw as too formal – besides the tails were an awful nuisance whist seated or dancing.
 The original dinner suit was cut from midnight blue mohair, as the cloth had a slight shine and appeared black in low light whilst appearing blue in the day.

 There are a few basic ideas behind the dinner suit that should be followed to keep a dinner suit, a dinner suit.
 Such as…

-– For a dinner suit there are two options for your lapel, these options are shawl or peak.
+Lapels – For a dinner suit there are two options for your lapel, these options are shawl or peak.
 Shawl lapels are only seen on dinner suits and smoking jackets, as these are very formal garments.
-A peak lapel is also very formal and so is perfectly acceptable on a dinner suits.
-Notch lapels are the least formal lapel and so should be saved for day-to-day lounge suits.
-Whichever lapel you chose, it should always be in satin.
+A peak lapel is also very formal and so is perfectly acceptable on dinner suits.
+Regardless of which of these lapels you chose, it should always be in satin.
+Be aware that notch lapels – the least formal of the lapels – should only be saved for day-to-day lounge suits.

-– Dinner suits used to always be single breasted with only one button.
+Buttons – Dinner suits are traditionally single breasted with only one button.
 This button should be kept fastened at all times.
-The addition of a second button (which should never be fastened) creates extra unnessesary detail which is to be avoided – if its single breasted it should only ever have one button.
-This button (and the cuff buttons) should be cloth coloured to match the suit, again helping blend it into the suit and remove unnecessary detail.
+The addition of a second button (which should never be fastened) creates extra unnecessary detail which is to be avoided – if it’s single breasted, it should only ever have one button.
+This button (and the cuff buttons) should be satin covered to match the lapels, again helping blend it into the suit and remove any unnecessary detail.

 Some dinner suits in the modern age are double breasted.
-When this is the case, as long as the rest of the previous rules are followed it is still perfectly acceptable at a black tie event.
-However, if you are following the theme here, the less buttons on the garment the cleaner the look is.
-By that rule, a 2x2 double-breasted garment will be smarter to look at than a 3x2 double-breasted.
+As long as the rest of the Dinner suit rules are followed, this would be perfectly acceptable at a black tie event.
+However, if you are following the theme here, the less buttons on the garment, the cleaner the look is.
+By that rule, a 2×2 double-breasted garment will be smarter to look at than a 3×2 double-breasted.

-– On a British lounge suit you will likely find two vents on the back of the jacket.
+Vents – On a British lounge suit you will likely find two vents on the back of the jacket.
 These allow for movement and comfort when the suit is worn all day.
-Dinner suits on the other hand do not need this added movement; their only function is to make the wearer look immaculate.
+Dinner suits on the other hand do not need this added movement; their sole function is to make you look immaculate.
 It is for this reason that a true dinner suit should have no vents.
-No vents mean the jacket will remain stiff with little movement, reducing the risk of creasing and as it is worn only one or two evenings a year, you needn’t concern yourself with comfort.
+No vents means the jacket will remain stiff with little movement, reducing the risk of creasing and, as it is worn only one or two evenings a year, comfort should be of little concern!

-– The trousers can be pleated or flat fronted, depending on the wearers taste but must always have a plain hem (to reduce detail) and a satin band running down the outer seam to match the lapels and pockets.
-Some people will choose to have the trouser high waisted to prevent the white triangle of shirt showing between jacket and trouser – with the triangle gone there is no need to wear a cumberbund or waistcoat.
+The trousers – The trousers can be pleated or flat fronted, depending on taste, but must always have a plain hem (to reduce detail) and a satin band running down the outer seam to match the lapels and pockets.
+Some choose to have the trouser high waisted to prevent the white triangle of shirt showing between jacket and trouser – with the triangle gone there is no need to wear a cummerbund or waistcoat.

-The waistcoat – Not seen very often these days is a waistcoat with a dinner suit.
-It used to be that a dinner suit should only ever be worn with a waistcoat or a cumberbund so as to stop the little white triangle of shirt from showing between the jacket and trouser.
-If you opt for a waistcoat, it should be a horseshoe (scoop).
-Either double or single breasted is acceptable
+The waistcoat – Not seen very often these days, is a waistcoat with a dinner suit.
+It used to be that a dinner suit should only ever be worn with a waistcoat or a cummerbund, so as to stop the little white triangle of shirt from showing between the jacket and trouser.
+However, if you do opt for a waistcoat, it should be a horseshoe (scoop).
+Either double or single breasted is acceptable.

 So we know that midnight blue or black are acceptable.
 Brighter colours have been touched on and – though celebs do it – should be avoided for black tie.
 This leaves the infamous white dinner jacket.
 Popularised by Sean Connery in Dr. No, the white dinner jacket is seen by some as the coolest option for dinner wear.
 It’s a great way of getting noticed, but not always for the right reasons!